Can dogs eat almonds? Let’s find out.

 - Almonds have rich vitamin content and a good percentage of the essential fat that is good for the health of dogs.

-- Almonds are easily available and are not very expensive.
-So, giving an occasional almond treat will never trouble the dog owner in terms of money.
+- They are easily available and are not very expensive.
+So, giving an occasional almond treat will never trouble the dog owner concerning money.

 - Raw and unsalted almonds are excellent for the health of dogs.